-It’s the start of a new year, which means now is the perfect time to refresh your practice’s processes—everything from how you track patient outcomes and handle patient feedback to how you measure patient retention and staff productivity.
+It’s the start of a new year, which means now is the perfect time to refresh your practice’s processes—everything from how you track patient outcomes and to how you measure patient retention and staff productivity.
 To help you with the latter two, we thought we’d devote an entire blog post to the ways analytics reporting will supercharge your practice—that is, the impact that using analytics will have on all aspects of your business.
-WIthout further ado, here are five ways that keeping tabs on certain key practice metrics will help you be a super boss (adapted from this post and this one).
+Without further ado, here are five ways that keeping tabs on certain key practice metrics will help you be a super boss.

 1. Knowing your cancellation and no-show rates will help you slash them.

 This one might seem obvious, but it’s worth leading with, because patients bailing on their therapy appointments can be massively taxing to your operational resources and your bottom line.
 And without getting a baseline for patient attendance, you won’t know for sure which solutions you implement are actually working, and which ones are a waste of your staff’s time.
 Plus, having a benchmark and tracking—and celebrating—progress toward a goal can be a great way to boost staff morale and keep your team motivated to continue their efforts to keep patients engaged in their care.
 And considering that patient dropout is a $6 billion problem plaguing the rehab therapy industry, patient engagement and attendance are huge.

 2. Knowing patient volumes for each therapist—and clinic location—can help you allocate next year’s hiring budget.